jnettels/dhnx_addons/README.md

 - Assign a status "heated" depending on the type of each building
 - Assign a random distribution of construction years
-- Assign a random refurbishment status depending on the building type and construction year based on typical distributions from the literature.
+- Assign a random refurbishment status depending on the building type and construction year based on typical distributions from the literature
 - Assign a specific heat demand based on construction year, refurbishment status and building type from the literature
 - Estimate domestic hot water demand based on the building type